604home/604home/README.md

 - 👋 Hi, I’m @604home
 - 👀 I’m interested in python!!!😊😊😊
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ? no !!! i am a pupil !!!
-- 📫 How to reach me ? is go to
+- 📫 How to reach me ? is go to paruny@qq.com or 275694861@qq.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: None
 - ⚡ Fun fact: 10/3 = 3.33335

 <!---